 - Paris: Disneyland Paris Ticket with Transfer from Paris

 Culinary Delights of May in Paris

 Besides all the wonderful events listed above, there is plenty of events to take in when it comes to food and beverage.
 May is the month with my favorite food festival, Taste of Paris.
 Here are the best ones.

-- Bread Festival (Fête du Pain): (moved to July for 2020) the first weekend of May.
+- Bread Festival (Fête du Pain): This festival is scheduled for May 13 to 21, 2023.
 You know that time of year when the smell of fresh bread fills your nose and makes you hungry?
 Wait, what?
 That's not every day in Paris?
 Just kidding.
 Or maybe not.
 The Paris Bread Festival has live demonstrations and recipes for croissants, baguettes, and other treats alongside samples (yes!).
 The event used to take place at Parvis de Notre Dame, but since the fire, it now happens at Place Louis Lépine in the 4th Arrondissement.

-- Taste of Paris: (moved to September for 2020) the biggest and best food (and wine) festival in Paris!
-It generally takes place in mid-May at the Grand Palais Éphémère in the 7th Arrondissement.
+- Taste of Paris: The biggest and best food (and wine) festival in Paris!
+Taste of Paris generally takes place in mid-May at the Grand Palais Éphémère in the 7th Arrondissement.
 Dates for 2023 are May 11 to 14.

-- Paris Beer Festival: (moved to October for 2021) festival dedicated to independent craft beer, currently scheduled for May 8 to 14, 2023.
+- Paris Beer Festival: A festival dedicated to independent craft beer, currently scheduled for May 8 to 14, 2023.

 What to eat in Paris in May